isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Reason

 It makes a lie out of `const`.
-If the variable is actually declared `const`, the result of "casting away `const`" is undefined behavior.
+If the variable is actually declared `const`, modifying it results in undefined behavior.

 ##### Example, bad